Specialist Programs

 Instrumental Music

 Music lessons are offered on a user pays basis by Creative Kidz on Stage to students from Year 4 in flute, clarinet, saxophone, trumpet, trombone, euphonium, drums/percussion and guitar.
 Creative Kidz on Stage also offer a weekly band rehearsal free of charge to students of woodwind, brass and percussion instruments when they are ready to participate.
-Students can also be part of the junior (Prep –3) or senior (Year 4-onwards) dance group free of charge if they take one of these lessons.

 Languages: Japanese